microsoft/MicrosoftCloud/tutorials/docs/Take-A-Break-Reminder-App/02-Installing-Dependencies-From-Kit-Get-Started.md

 Open your browser and go to the following address: `http://localhost:3000`

-If everything is working correctly, we can move on to the next session.
+If everything is working correctly, we can move on to the next section.